List of Ghost Whisperer characters: Shadows

 The Shadows are ghosts who are seen as beings of darkness.
 Aiden reveals that the Shadows are either "broken pieces" left behind by ghosts who have crossed over or have "crossed under".
 Ghosts describe them as cold things and don't like to talk about them.
-They feed on the negative emotions of ghosts, especially ghost children, break their souls beyond repair, and feed on the rest of them.
+They feed on the negative emotions of ghosts, especially ghost children, break their souls beyond repair, and feed on the remnants.

 In previous seasons, Gabriel was working for them, but since he disappeared they could no longer block The Light.
 They are extremely dangerous and use people, both living and dead, to gather the souls of ghost children so that they may feed; examples are President Bedford of Rockland University to get the Book of Changes, which helps Melinda, Eli and Aiden, but they killed him when he could not complete the task.
 Another is Greta Hansen, a woman in a wheelchair who helped the Shadows by luring children's spirits into her house (using Cassidy Peyton), but Melinda saved some spirits imprisoned by the ghost Greta.

 Ravens are their symbols, and they fear lights, shiny things, and the Shinies.